chrisvana/shakespeare/README.md

 #### What is this?
 This binary takes a set of text files, and tries to cluster together works written by the same author (based on word frequency patterns).

-For example, it shows that Sir Francis Bacon and Shakespeare had fairly different writting styles, evidence against: http://en.wikipedia.org/wiki/Baconian_theory_of_Shakespeare_authorship
+For example, it shows that Sir Francis Bacon and Shakespeare had fairly different writting styles: evidence against http://en.wikipedia.org/wiki/Baconian_theory_of_Shakespeare_authorship

 #### To Build: